-Reputable universities in the country offer a handful of master’s programs.
-These institutions usually require international students to submit proof of English proficiency and a few universities also require proof of Filipino proficiency.
-With good quality of higher education, cheap tuition fees, and low cost of living, this country in Southeast Asia indeed is an excellent option for students pursuing their graduate studies.
+Reputable universities in the country offer a variety of master’s programs.
+These institutions usually require international students to submit proof of English proficiency, and some programs or universities may also require proof of Filipino proficiency.
+With quality higher education, affordable tuition options, and a low cost of living, this country in Southeast Asia is an excellent option for students pursuing graduate studies.
 Let us take a look at the requirements and processes for applying for a master’s degree in the Philippines!

 Master’s Degree Admission Requirements

-Also, several schools require students to submit medical certificates, as well as employment certificates, and good moral character certificates from the previous school.
-Students should check with the university the list of requirements set for the master’s degree program they are applying for.
+Also, several schools require students to submit medical certificates, employment certificates, certificates of good moral character from the previous school, and other program-specific documents.
+Students should check with the university for the complete list of requirements for the master’s degree program they are applying for.

 Language Proficiency Tests Needed for Master’s Studies